 - Do some basic editing – for example, delete the start and end of the recording if they are not important, or add fades at either end.

-- Save the results as an mp3 file, then upload this to your WordPress Media Library
+- Save the results as an mp3 file.

-- Start editing a new page or post and insert your audio using Add Media – WordPress will automatically insert its audio player.
+- Start editing a new page and insert your audio using this code snippet (with any necessary modifications):